jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The parent of a child can also be called the *direct parent*, to emphasize that it’s about the capsule *directly* above the child.
 The same way, the parent has *direct children*.
 Grandchildren and deeper symbols can also be called indirect children, which makes the term indirect children a synonym for *ancestors* (Following it yet?
 Ancestors = indirect children.
 Weird.).
 The term direct can also be combined with the other terms, for instance *directly contained*, *direct container*.

 Ancestry can also be called *object structure* in a lot of cases.
-But object structure really involves more than just ancestry and ancestry really involves more than just object structure, but you will hear more on that later.
+But object structure really involves more than just ancestry and ancestry really involves more than just object structure, but you might hear more on that later.

 Other terms of family ties can be used just as well.
 Words such as cousins, siblings or uncle are allowed.
 Sibling would be objects directly in the same parent.